adcola13/MyProjects/README.md

-Adrina Colaco - Experienced in IT analysis, Advanced Business analysis, and pursuing Data analysis CBAP
+Adrina Colaco - Experienced in IT analysis, Advanced Business analysis, and pursuing Cloud technologies.
+CBAP
 CSPO
 CSM
+AWS

 # MyProjects
 Repository for all my projects